Seazs/Portfolio-Stage-IBA/content/Step Back/Critical analysis of the whole internship including the different people involved.md

 ---
 # Experience

+## Positive Aspects

+- **Work Environment**
+    I greatly enjoyed the work environment, which was far more positive and collaborative than I had anticipated.
+The absence of a strict hierarchical structure within the team made it feel inclusive and less pressured.
+Team members received requirements and directives from other teams without a direct manager imposing additional tasks, which fostered a sense of autonomy and mutual respect.

+- **Technical Skills Acquired**
+    I developed a broad range of technical skills during the internship, expanding my Python expertise significantly.
+I learned to create graphical applications, write reusable code, and handle the entire automation pipeline on GitLab, a skill transferrable to similar platforms.
+Additionally, I gained experience in using InnoSetup to create installers and tackled various tasks that I hadn’t previously been comfortable with.
+I feel much more capable in these areas now.

-- Positive aspect
+- **Company Mission**
-	- I liked the whole work environement (way more enjoyable and less toxic that i thought, with no boss coming to add task to people (it's specific to the team as they don't really have a boss in the team but they recieve requirements and directive from other teams, but there isn't a hierarchical difference between the 2 team)).
-	- Learned a lot of different technical skills, from deepen my python overall skills, learn how to make graphical application on python, how to make easy to reuse code, etc... i learned all the automation pipeline of GitLab (that can easily be exported to other platform as it is the same principle).
-I learn How to make InnoSetup installer.
-All sort of things that i couldn't do before and with wich i feel confortable now.
-	- Liked the entreprise and the main mission of IBA.
-I feel that working in a company that have a real purpose that's meaningful is important as it's a source of motivation and devotion.
+    I appreciated the company’s mission and values, especially IBA’s focus on meaningful work.
+Being part of a company with a clear, impactful purpose was motivating and fostered a sense of dedication.
+I found this to be an important factor in maintaining motivation and commitment.

-- Negative aspect
+## Negative Aspects

-		- I don't feel that working as a pure developer is what drives me the most.
-It didn't bother me to work any day of the internship, but i didn't feel a lot of motivation as i didn't find the subject so interesting.
-I didn't find enough challenges and problems to solve as i use to have in more engineer driven project.
-Here, it's was just about implementing what we want.
-Even if sometimes there were problems, it was always more computer problems and implementation problems that the solution itself.
-		- As i worked on a non-product software on my own, i have not been able to fully experiment the enterprise work.
-Even i worked beside my teams member, i was never include in the product development process, with all responsibilities and knowledge that it requires.
-I would have loved to experiment the developpement workflow, to learn about their GitFlow (how to use git to develop a produc in a safe manner) and the all merge request proccess (merging a git branch in the main one when a feature is ready to be pulished).
-Passing to more peer reviewing would certainly have though me a lot on my programming skills.
-		- I did improve my programming skills but by my own, i have rarely been subject to peer reviewing.
-I think maybe 3 times during the whole intern.
-(It was always very instructive), what i find little (It does take time so i understand them if it's not important for the main product).
+- **Developer Role Limitations**
+    I realized that a purely developer-focused role may not be the best fit for me.
+While I didn’t mind working daily on my tasks, I found the subject matter less engaging and somewhat routine.
+Unlike previous engineering projects, which offered diverse challenges and problem-solving opportunities, this role felt more focused on straightforward implementation.
+The challenges I encountered were primarily technical or related to implementation, rather than complex problem-solving or innovation, which left me less fulfilled.

+- **Limited Exposure to Full Development Workflow**
+    Since I worked on a non-product software project independently, I wasn’t fully integrated into the company’s broader development processes.
+While I worked alongside team members, I wasn’t involved in product development responsibilities, including essential workflows like GitFlow (for safe, structured code development) and the merge request process (merging features into the main codebase).
+Being part of the full development workflow and having responsibilities tied to product output would have been invaluable for me to gain a more comprehensive understanding of the company’s approach to software development.

+- **Minimal Peer Review Experience**
+    While my programming skills improved, I didn’t receive much feedback through peer review, which happened only about three times over the course of the internship.
+Each review session was highly instructive, so I would have appreciated more frequent feedback on my code, though I understand it wasn’t always a priority for the team given their primary focus on product development.

+# People involved
-# Adrien
+## Adrien

 Adrien was my supervisor throughout the internship.
 He really took me under his wing and provided constant support with each task I needed to complete, making sure I was never stuck or lacking any resources.
 We had many discussions, and he was fully invested in my project, which was incredibly generous considering the time he dedicated to it.